Hanqiu8/CS168/README.md

 We recieved all of our data from Heidi Coy.
 The files are too large to submit on ccle, so they are available upon request.
 She gave us a folder of CT images along with a .csv with normalization values.
+Note: as time progresses, it is possible this data set will vary.
+As such it is possible that results or code performace will vary.

 ### Dependencies
 We wrote our project in python, so be sure to have python 2.7 installed.
 On top of python, we used numerous libraries to perform our classification.
 They are listed below with a brief explanation of what they were used for.
+You may have to update these dependencies to ensure everything works correctly.

 - scikit-learn: Utilized numerous classifiers and analysis metrics
 - scikit-image: Performed filtering on our raw images